MislavJaksic/Design-Patterns/README.md

 ### Behavioral patterns

-#### Observer

-Defines a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.

 #### Command

 Encapsulates a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests.
 It also allows for the support of undoable operations.

+#### Iterator

+Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+#### Observer

+Defines a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.

+#### State

+Allows an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 #### Strategy

 Defines a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+#### Template method

+Defines the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.